arpitagarwal1301/Processor3/README.md

 # Processor3
 Project for parsing strings.xml and creating data class with default values

+Notes :
-Note : User needs to modify the code as per their requirements
+1. Modify the code as per the requirements